-Following are some proven tips to help you turn your house into a designer home:
+Here are some tried-and-true suggestions to help you transform your property into a designer home: